YUNYISHENG/Episode/pages/academic_book_lists.md

 ## Papers
 - Hamilton, James D. 1989. **A New Approach to the Economic Analysis of Nonstationary Time Series and the Business Cycle.** Econometrica.
 - Douc, Moulines and Ryden.
 2004. **Asymptotic Properties of the Maximum Likelihood Estimator in Autoregressive Models with Markov Regime.** The Annals of Statistics.
+- Leonard E. Baum and Ted Petrie.
+1966. _Statistical Inference for Probabilistic Functions of Finite State Markov Chains._ The Annals of Mathematical Statistics.
 - Yacine Ait-Sahalla.
 2002. *Maximum Likelihood estimation of discretely sampled diffusions A closed-form approaximation approach.* Econometrica.
 Code: *https://www.princeton.edu/~yacine/research.htm*
 - Yacine Ait-Sahalla.
 1999. *Transition densities for interest rate and other nonlinear diffusions.* The Jounal of Finance.
 - Stéphane Goutte, Benteng Zou.
 2012. *Continuous time regime switching model applied to foreign exchange